 Section 25-11-307(2) requires that the State contribute a certain percentage of the annual compensation of members to cover the normal contributions and a certain percentage to cover the accrued liability contributions of the Plan.
 These individual contribution percentages are established in accordance with an actuarial valuation.
-Based on the funding policy adopted by the Board in 2023, the employer rate is set at 8.40% of annual compensation beginning July 1, 2024 and the amortization period is calculated on an open basis.
-Therefore, the amortization period for the June 30, 2023 valuation is 26.5 years, compared to 21.9 years for the previous valuation.
-The primary reason for the increase in the amortization period is due to the decrease in the investment return assumption from 7.55% to 7.00%, offset by the increase in the Fixed Contribution Rate.
+Based on the funding policy adopted by the Board in 2023, the employer rate was set at 8.40% of annual compensation beginning July 1, 2024 and the amortization period is calculated on an open basis.
+Therefore, the amortization period for the June 30, 2024 valuation is 25.5 years, compared to 26.5 years for the previous valuation.